scionproto/scion/tools/copyright/README.md

 of the license text.
 It does not know who worked on the file.

 `make copyright-check` reports what is out of date; `make copyright-update` rewrites it.
-Neither is wired into `make lint`, deliberately, to avoid slowing down CI.